 "THE SPIRIT OF THE LORD IS UPON ME, BECAUSE HE ANOINTED ME TO PREACH THE GOSPEL TO THE POOR.
 HE HAS SENT ME TO PROCLAIM RELEASE TO THE CAPTIVES, AND RECOVERY OF SIGHT TO THE BLIND, TO SET FREE THOSE WHO ARE OPPRESSED,Luke 4:18(NASB)

-His claims were authenticated, in word and deed, by the fulfillment of every prophecy, pertaining to His first coming.
+His claims were authenticated in word and deed, by the fulfilment of every prophecy pertaining to His first coming.
 He was born of a virgin in the little town of Bethlehem.
-He was the promised Seed of Abraham, of the house of Judah and the kingly line of David.
+He was the promised Seed of Abraham, of the house of Judah, and the kingly line of David.

-John the Baptist’s voice crying in the wilderness would prepare His way, and He would be prophet like Moses and declared “the Son of God”.
+John the Baptist's voice crying in the wilderness would prepare His way, and He would be the Prophet like Moses and be declared 'the Son of God'.
 He would speak in parables and be praised by children.
-He would be a priest after the order of Melchizeck and He would be called a Nazarene.
+He would be a Priest after the order of Melchizedek, and He would be called a Nazarene.

 He would be a light in Galilee, heal the broken-hearted, and set captives free.
 He would be falsely accused, betrayed by one of His own, led as a lamb to the slaughter, and yet would not open His mouth to defend Himself.

 He would be crucified with criminals and have His hands and feet pierced.
 He would rise from the dead and, in so doing, break the power of sin and Satan, death and hell, for all who would trust in Him.

 And early in His ministry, He stood up in His hometown synagogue to declare, "The Spirit of the Lord is on Me, because He has anointed Me to preach good news to the poor.
 He has sent Me to proclaim freedom to the captives and recovery of sight to the blind, to set free the oppressed."